mantrajsframework/mantrad/docs/29-mantra-core-components.md

 # Mantra Core Components

-In current version of Mantra (1.x), some core modules are installed in any Mantra project.
+Some core modules are installed in any Mantra project.

 Are these ones: